Beginning Backyard Beekeeping (B3) Classes

 Four to six times a year, members meet for two hours at an educational apiary to get hands-on beekeeping experience centered around the seasonal changes and needs of a honey bee colony.
 Due to COVID-19, these meetups are currently being held virtually, via Zoom.

-We are fortunate to have some of the most knowledgeable and experienced Beekeepers living right here in Santa Barbara, willing to share this knowledge and experience with us.
-Learning how to take care of the Honey Bee, so that she can continue taking care of us, is what we all hope to do.
+We are fortunate to have some of the most knowledgeable and experienced beekeepers living right here in Santa Barbara, willing to share this knowledge and experience with us.

-Paul “The Beeman” Cronshaw has been keeping honeybees in Santa Barbara County since graduating from SBHS in 1971.
-He set up his first hive on the roof of his parent’s house, purchased his first hive equipment from Sears catalog, and ordered a package of bees from Mississippi.
-Since then he has been following his passion for honeybees by maintaining a small apiary in the Montecito foothills, mentoring beginner beekeepers, teaching beekeeping to high school students, removing and relocating honeybees humanely from structures, and recently starting a Host A Hive program to promote the urban beekeeping movement.
+Paul “The Beeman” Cronshaw has been keeping honey bees in Santa Barbara County since graduating from SBHS in 1971.
+He set up his first hive on the roof of his parent’s house, purchased his first hive equipment from Sears Catalog, and ordered a package of bees from Mississippi.
+Since then he has been following his passion for honey bees by teaching beekeeping classes, maintaining apiaries, humanely removing and relocating bees when needed, and promoting the urban beekeeping movement.